roubles/maclock/README.md

 A simple bash script to lock your macs from the command line.

-By default it will just launch the screen saver, but it can also mute the audio and put the display to sleep.
+By default maclock will just launch the screen saver, but it can also mute the audio and put the display to sleep.

 ```
-Usage: maclock [--mute] [--display] [--all]
+Usage: maclock [-m] [-d] [-q] [-a]

-       --mute    : mute the audio
+       -m, --mute    : mute the audio
-       --display : sleep the display
+       -d, --display : sleep the display
-       --quiet   : no output
+       -q, --quiet   : no output
-       --all     : --mute and --display
+       -a, --all     : --mute and --display
 ```

 ## Install